How to Distribute Your Progressive Web App (PWA) to Your Customers

-PWAs in general, whichever platform it is that generates them, have limitations on how certain features work.
-For example, there are limitations on how web views work because it's basically like viewing a website in another website in a browser.
-Also, iOS does not support push notifications for Apple devices using PWAs.
+Note: PWAs in general, whichever platform it is that generates them, have limitations on how certain features work.
+For example, there are limitations on how web views work because it's basically like viewing a website in another website in a browser which is why we recommend that you go with the native version of the app (the version that’s submitted to the app stores).
+If you would like to learn more about PWA’s limitations, you can do so here.

 How to Get Your PWA Out to Your Users